Universal Graph Compression: Stochastic Block Models

 For the first challenge, a natural question arising is: can we convert the two-dimensional adjacency matrix of the graph into a one-dimensional sequence in some order and apply a universal compressor for the sequence?
-For some simple graph model such as \erdos--\renyi graph, where each edge is generated i.i.d.\! with probability $p$, this would indeed work.
+For some simple graph models such as \erdos--\renyi graph, where each edge is generated i.i.d.\! with probability $p$, this would indeed work.
 For more complex graph models including stochastic block models, it is unclear whether there is an ordering of the entries that results in a stationary process.
-We will show in Section~\ref{sec:C1discussion} several orders including row-by-row, column-by-column, and diagonal-by-diagonal fail to produce a stationary process.
-We alleviate this challenge by designing a decomposition of the adjacency matrix into blocks.
-We then show in Theorem~\ref{prop:blkIndep} that with a carefully chosen parameter, the block decomposition converts two-dimensional correlated entries into a sequence of \emph{almost} i.i.d.\! blocks with slowly growing alphabet size.
-To address the second challenge, we adjust the standard definition of universality, which normalizes the compression length by the number of variables.
-The new definition of universality accommodates data with unknown leading order in its entropy expression.

-Lossless compression for stochastic block models was first studied by Abbe~\cite{Abbe16} (albeit not under the universal compression framework).
-The focus there is two-fold: 1) compute the entropy of the stochastic block model; 2) explore the relation between community detection and compression.
-Several interesting questions were presented: Knowing the community assignments will help compression since edges can be grouped into i.i.d.\! subsets.
-But is community detection necessary for compression?
-In the regime when community detection is not possible, how do we compress the graph?
-We answer these questions in this paper by presenting a universal compressor that does not require knowledge of the edge probabilities, the community assignments, or the number of communities.
-Our compressor remains universal even in the regime when community detection is information theoretically impossible.
-As a consequence, universal compression is a fundamentally easier task than community detection for stochastic block models.
+We will show in Section~\ref{sec:C1discussion}~\footnote{See also Section~\ref{sec:C1discussion} for a discussion on why several natural encoding schemes such as first performing community detection and then compressing, or run-length based coding schemes also do not work in the current setting.} several orders including row-by-row, column-by-column, and diagonal-by-diagonal fail to produce a stationary process.